 May contain errors — check source documents for definitive information.

-This Bill would require polling stations to provide audio and tactile voting aids so blind voters can vote in private and independently.
-It also obliges the Secretary of State to identify, develop and implement new accessible voting solutions for blind voters, and to review and improve postal voting arrangements for accessibility, applying any recommendations.
+The bill would require polling stations to provide audio and tactile aids so blind voters can vote privately and independently.
+It would also oblige the Secretary of State to identify, develop and implement new accessible voting solutions for blind voters.
+Additionally, it requires a review of postal voting arrangements to improve accessibility for blind voters and to implement any recommendations.

 Generated 21 February 2026